 The priory was suppressed in 1539, but the church survived to become the parish church of Kidwelly.
 If you examine the exterior of the building you can clearly see where it was altered when bits of monastic structures were torn down.
-Much of what ewe see today dates from the 14th century priory, with heavy restoration in the Victorian period.
+Much of what we see today dates from the 14th-century priory, with heavy restoration in the Victorian period.

 The restored church features a wonderful Decorated Gothic interior, with a very low chancel arch.
 In the Lady Chapel (south transept) houses a pair of tomb niches and effigies.
-One shows an incised cross, the other a noble woman.
+One shows an incised cross, the other a noblewoman.
 Nearby is a stone sarcophagus that probably predates any of the tomb niches, for it is much too long to fit within them!

 According to local stories, the statue used to be in a niche above the main entrance to the church.
 Local women curtsied to the statue on entering, and this peeved the vicar so much that the threw the statue into the churchyard.
 Public outrage forced him to bring it back inside the church, where it eventually found a home on the WWI memorial.
 It was later moved to its current position in the chancel.

 Other features worth noting include a squint in the sanctuary wall.
 There is a moulded panel on the north wall of the chancel depicting an iris, or fleur-de-lys.
 The presence of this French/Fleming symbol may be a nod to early medieval Flemish weavers who settled in Kidwelly.

-Wales, SA17 4UD
+Address: Lady Street, Kidwelly, Carmarthenshire, Wales, SA17 4UD

 Attraction Type: Historic Church